 - This creates an addictive cycle as the stimulus – alcohol and food – give feel-good reactions;

-- The addict seeks more of this temporary sense of happiness and relief and consumes more alcohol or food;
+- The sufferer seeks more of this temporary sense of happiness and relief and consumes more alcohol or food;

-- This leads the brain’s reward centers to stop functioning in a healthy way;
+- This leads the brain’s reward centres to stop functioning in a healthy way;

 - Continued abuse of alcohol and food cause increased tolerance, leading to dependency.

 An ‘eating disorder’ is a psychological illness revolving around a compulsive eating behaviour.
 The American Psychiatric Association’s mental health manual (DSM–IV) recognises the following types of eating disorders: